owlsecco/techwit2/exampleSite/content/guest-posting.md

 <div class="form-group">
   <label class="col-md-4 control-label" for="pitch">Pitch</label>
   <div class="col-md-4">
-    <textarea class="form-control" id="pitch" name="pitch">Feel free to write in markdown if you know the language.
-It will save the editor in chief time and will increase viewability.</textarea>
+    <textarea class="form-control" id="pitch" name="pitch" placeholder="Feel free to write in markdown if you know the language.
+It will save the editor in chief time and will increase your pitch's potental to be approved as this website uses Markdown"></textarea>
   </div>
 </div>